thor314/zkhn-rust-api/README.md

 cd db
 # if migrating the db for the first time:
 sqlx migrate run
+# May need to do instead:
+sqlx migrate run --database-url postgres://postgres:postgres@localhost:5432/tk-shuttle-zkhn-rust-api
 # if reseting the database:
 sqlx database reset
 cd ..